mechabubba/bomo/README.md

 - Install [node.js](https://nodejs.org), [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) or [pnpm](https://pnpm.io/installation), and [git](https://git-scm.com/downloads)
 - Clone via `git clone https://github.com/mechabubba/bomo.git`
 - Run `npm install` or `pnpm install` in the root to install dependencies
-- To change the port, make an `.env` file with the line `PORT=1234`, 1234 being the number you want
+- To change the port, make an `.env` file in the root with the line `PORT=3000`, 3000 being whatever number you want
-  - Refer to the [FAQ](./docs/faq.md) for a list of valid environment variables
+  - Valid environment variables used by bomo may be found [here](docs/enviromentVariables.md)
 - Run `node index.js` or `npm start` to start the server, the default port is 3000

 To update, run `git pull origin`.

+Refer to the [FAQ](./docs/faq.md) for common questions.

 <!-- ## documentation